Kopano-dev/konnect/README.md

 This assumes that Konnect can connect directly to a Kopano server via SOAP either using a unix socket or a TCP connection.

+Kopano Groupware Core might require a certain unix user to access the unix socket.
+Make sure to run konnectd with an appropriate user.

 ```
 export KOPANO_SERVER_DEFAULT_URI=http://mykopano.local:236
 export KOPANO_SERVER_USERNAME=my-kopano-user